dasesu/config/nvim/README.md

 vim.g.netrw_mouse = 2
 ```

-add the respective call to the init.lua file
+And also include a call to the options file from init.lua.
 ```
 require("user.launch")
 require("user.options")
 ```

 ### Keymaps
-Same procedure with the nvim/lua/user/keymaps.lua for defien our keymaps.
+Same procedure with the `~/.config/nvim/lua/user/keymaps.lua`.
+Create the file keymaps.lua with the definition of our keymaps, and load it from init.lua.
 ```
 -- Modes
 --   normal_mode = "n",